zcoursey22/clock/README.md

 ## Extra Credit
 - Add a button on the clock to illuminate it, using css transitions for animation
+- Add an alarm that can be set by the user
 - Implement an analog clock